-1: Public Education, Outreach and Involvement Volunteer Programs Yes, volunteer stream clean-up events and programs promote the importance of maintaining water quality and litter-free riparian areas.
-Clean-up events also offer volunteers an opportunity to assist with keeping our waterways clean and allows for the opportunity for volunteers to ask questions and learn more about pollution prevention and watershed protection efforts.
-1: Public Education, Outreach and Involvement Community Arbor Day Program Yes, the City of New Braunfels' Arbor Day event aids in educating residents on the importance of trees and their importance in protecting water quality.
+1: Public Education, Outreach and Involvement Volunteer Programs (PE-2: Watershed Clean-ups; PE-5: Adopt-a-Spot) Yes, volunteer stream clean-up events and programs promote the importance of maintaining water quality and litter-free waterways/ riparian areas.
+Clean-up events also offer volunteers an opportunity to assist with keeping our waterways clean and allows the opportunity for volunteers to ask questions and learn more about pollution prevention and watershed protection efforts.
+1: Public Education, Outreach and Involvement Community Arbor Day/ Tree City USA Program Yes, the City of New Braunfels' Arbor Day event aids in educating residents on the importance of trees and their importance in protecting water quality.
 Attendees are also provided with free trees that are planted throughout local watersheds.
 2: Illicit Discharge Detection and Elimination Storm Sewer Mapping Yes, the storm drain system map identifies the location of stormwater drainage infrastructure such as drainage inlets, channels, retention basins, and stormwater outfalls.
 The storm drain system map aids in the implementation of IDDE inspections as well as tracking and identification of potential illicit discharges.
 2: Illicit Discharge Detection and Elimination Detection and Elimination Program Yes, the City's IDDE program, including dry weather screening, aids in identifying and eliminating illicit discharges.
 The IDDE program allows for identification and tracking of potential illicit discharges, furthering pollution prevention efforts.
 2: Illicit Discharge Detection and Elimination Field Staff Training Yes, increasing field staff awareness increases the likelihood of staff to readily detect, eliminate, and respond to illicit discharges.
-2: Illicit Discharge Detection and Elimination Public Reporting of Illicit Discharges and Spills Yes, the ability to receive water quality concerns the public increases the probability of discovering illicit discharges and speeds up the elimination the discharge.
-2: Illicit Discharge Detection and Elimination Illicit Discharge Ordinance Yes, the City's illicit discharge ordinance provides the City with the legal authority to prohibit and eliminate illicit discharges and connections, reducing the amount of pollutants entering stormwater.
+2: Illicit Discharge Detection and Elimination Documentation and Reporting of Illicit Discharges and Spills Yes, the ability to receive water quality concerns the public increases the probability of discovering illicit discharges and speeds up the elimination of the discharge.
+2: Illicit Discharge Detection and Elimination River Clean-up Yes, regularly scheduled litter collection sessions result in the removal of trash and other pollutants from watershed areas, reducing the amount of litter and debris reaching waterways.

-2: Illicit Discharge Detection and Elimination River Clean-up Yes, regularly scheduled litter collection sessions result in the removal trash and other pollutants from watershed areas, reducing the amount of litter and debris reaching waterways.
+2: Illicit Discharge Detection and Elimination Waste Collection Events Yes, by providing an opportunity for residents to dispose of household hazardous waste and bulky items the potential for illegal dumping of these items is reduced.
 3: Construction Site Stormwater Runoff Control Construction Site Inspection Program Yes, inspection of active construction sites helps identify construction-related pollutant and runoff issues and aids in ensuring that SWPPPs are being implemented and that adequate erosion, sediment and pollution prevention control are in place and functioning, thereby reducing the potential for sediment and pollutant discharges from active construction sites.
 3: Construction Site Stormwater Runoff Control Construction Site Inventory Yes, an inventory of active construction sites aids in guiding, scheduling and prioritizing routine stormwater construction management inspections aimed at reducing the discharge of pollutants from construction sites.
 3: Construction Site Stormwater Runoff Control Construction Site Waste Control Ordinance Yes, the City's construction site waste control ordinance allows the City to effectively prohibit the discharge of pollution by holding construction contractors and operators accountable for proper disposal of construction waste materials.
 3: Construction Site Stormwater Runoff Control Construction Site Runoff Control Ordinance Yes, the City's construction stormwater management ordinance gives the City legal authority to require inspections, SWPPP implementation, and adequate erosion and sediment control measures at active construction sites.
-4: Post-Construction Stormwater Mgmt in New Development Staff Training on Post-Construction Stormwater Mgmt Structures Yes, training increases City staff's knowledge of proper functionality and maintenance of structural stormwater quality controls, increasing the potential for identification of undermaintained or non-functioning permanent stormwater control structures.
+4: Post-Construction Stormwater Mgmt. in New Development Staff Training on Post-Construction Stormwater Mgmt.
+Structures Yes, training increases City staff's knowledge of proper functionality and maintenance of structural stormwater quality controls, increasing the potential for identification of undermaintained or non-functioning permanent stormwater control structures.